What Chemicals Are Used in Fireworks?

 What this article covers:

-At the heart of every firework is a carefully crafted mix of chemicals that cause it to explode in a burst of color, sound, and light.
+At the heart of every firework is a precise combination of chemical compounds that produce its colour, sound, motion, and sparkle.

-For example, gold fireworks involve a mix of chemicals that specifically create the gold color when ignited.
-The more carefully these reactions are engineered, the more spectacular the display.
+The more carefully these reactions are engineered, the more spectacular and reliable the display becomes.

 The key components that make up fireworks are crucial for their function.
 Without these, a firework would simply fail to do its job.
 Let’s break down the main chemical components used in fireworks.